-If I'm not mistaken, you're the kind of person who values your time and money.
+Can I assume that you're the kind of person who values your time and money?

-After plenty of potentially wasteful events, I found other strategies to not only bring the event more visitors, but to fully utilize.
+After plenty of potentially wasteful events, I found other strategies to not only bring the event more visitors, but I found ways to utilize it to it's fullest extent, no matter how many hours you spend standing at your booth.

-In this second post of our 4-part Vendor Series, I'll guide you through 7 event-boosting methods to nurture every opportunity to amplify profits and time spent at your vendor events.
+In this first post of our 2-part Vendor Series, I'll guide you through 7 event-boosting methods to nurture every opportunity, and amplify profits and time spent at your vendor events.

 - Keep it simple